Steveris/steveris.github.io/taxonomy.md

 # Entity Taxonomy

 <div class="notice">
   <b>Note</b>: Taxonomic categories are non-exclusive.
 Entities may qualify under multiple classifications depending on manifestation, origin, or observed behavior.
+Certain classifications describe what an entity is, while others describe how it appears or interacts with humans.
+These axes frequently overlap.
 </div>

 ## Aberrant